 The Benefits of Group Therapy

-• Reduced shame when you can share what you have kept in secret for so long, yet still find belonging in the group
+Reduced shame when you can share what you have kept secret for so long yet still find belonging in the group

-• Learning from others that are at various points in their recovery or healing
+Learning from others who are at various points in their recovery or healing

 How Can I Find a Group?